List of Sekirei characters: Current members

 Known as the "Black Sekirei" (黒い鶺鴒, Kuroi Sekirei) and "MBI's dog" (M・B・Iの狗, MBI no Inu), Karasuba is the leader of the Third Disciplinary Squad, wielding a nodachi and the oldest active member.
 In the past, Karasuba was a member of the First Disciplinary Squad and was joined by Yume to form the Second Disciplinary Squad.
 It is later revealed that Karasuba wanted to fight and defeat Yume and, as a result, resents Yume for "disappearing" before the one-sided rivalry could be settled.
 This unsettled matter appears to have heavily influenced Karasuba's actions throughout the story.
 In the past, Karasuba seemed to bear a contempt for humans, deeming them an "unnecessary species", evidenced when she killed numerous soldiers during her mission to rescue Musubi; this outlook continues with the current storyline, though at a much lesser extent.
-She maintains a "friendly" relationship with Musubi (whom she calls "Mū-chan"), and the two have made a promise to be the last two Sekirei standing; however, because Yume had voluntarily given her Sekrei "core" to Musubi, Karasuba is obsessed with forcing Yune to emerge so that she can finally battle and kill her.
+She maintains a "friendly" relationship with Musubi (whom she calls "Mū-chan"), and the two have made a promise to be the last two Sekirei standing; however, because Yume had voluntarily given her Sekrei "core" to Musubi, Karasuba is obsessed with forcing Yume to emerge so that she can finally battle and kill her.
 Karasuba and Miya do not associate well with each other (Miya, who blames her for Takehito's death, refuses to allow her to even set foot in Izumo Inn) and tend to come close to fighting each other at the mere appearance of the other.
 Her name means "Raven Feather", and her Norito is "By the blade of my contract, exterminate the sworn enemies of my Ashikabi!"
 Karasuba and Musubi have their long awaited face-off in the Final Stage of the Sekirei Fight, but Karasuba, who had been hoping to draw out Yume so that she can kill her, is almost shattered at learning that Yume and Musubi have permanently merged and therefore Yume effectively no longer exists.
 Accusing Minato and Musibi of "killing" Yume, she deliberately tears off her own Sekirei wings and severs her connection with her Ashikabi Natsuo.
 The battle ends with Musubi victorious and Karasuba believing that she has lost all reason to live, until Yume's spirit makes her realize that she still has a life to live.
 She is currently still in suspended animation at MBI Headquarters.